You are here: Infothek - Measuring your blood pressure - How accurate are blood pressure monitors?

 ≥100 mmHg: ≥5%

-Criteria based on the number of measurements with a difference between test and reference blood pressure of ≤ 5, 10, 15 mmHg
+Criteria based on the number of measurements with a difference between the test device and the reference blood pressure of 5, 10, 15 mmHg.

-Criteria for individual blood pressure measurements (Part 1)
+There are criteria for individual blood pressure measurements (Part 1) and for individual participants (Part 2).

-Classification system (A, B, C, D) based on differences between paired measurements of ≤ 5, 10, 15 mmHg separately for each observer and separately for SBP and DBP
+A grading system (A, B, C, D) based on the counts of paired differences within 5, 10, 15 mmHg, calculated separately for each observer and separately for SBP and DBP.

-Additionally, mean differences ≤ 5 mmHg and standard deviation ≤ 8 mmHg (AAMI recommendations)
+Additionally, mean differences 5 mmHg and standard deviation 8 mmHg are recommended (AAMI recommendations).

-Criteria based on mean blood pressure differences and their standard deviation criteria for individual blood pressure measurements and individual persons.
-Criteria 1 and 2 should be applied for SBP and DBP
+Criteria are based on mean blood pressure differences and their standard deviations, applied to individual measurements and to individual participants.
+Criteria 1 and 2 should be applied to both SBP and DBP.

-Criterion 1 (for individual blood pressure measurements): The mean blood pressure difference is ≤ 5 mmHg and the standard deviation ≤ 8 mmHg
+Criterion 1 (for individual measurements): the mean blood pressure difference is 5 mmHg and the standard deviation is 8 mmHg.

-Criterion 2 (for individual participants): The mean difference and the standard deviation of the blood pressure measurements are within the threshold defined by the mean of Criterion 1
+Criterion 2 (for individual participants): the mean difference and the standard deviation of a participant's measurements must fall within the threshold defined by the mean from Criterion 1.

-Criteria based on mean difference and standard deviation and the point system for individual paired SBP and DBP measurements
+Criteria based on mean differences, standard deviation, and a points system for paired SBP and DBP measurements.

-Passed if the device meets all the following criteria: Mean difference for SBP and DBP ≤ 5 mmHg and the standard deviation ≤ 8 mmHg and score ≥ 55% of the maximum achievable score.
+A device passes if it meets all of the following: mean difference for SBP and DBP 5 mmHg, standard deviation 8 mmHg, and a score 55% of the maximum possible points.

-Criteria based on mean blood pressure differences (test vs. reference) and their standard deviation criteria for individual blood pressure measurements and individual participants.
-Criteria 1 and 2 should be applied for SBP and DBP
+Criteria based on the mean blood pressure differences (test vs. reference) and their standard deviations for individual measurements and for individual participants.
+Criteria 1 and 2 should be applied to both SBP and DBP.

-Criterion 1 (for individual blood pressure measurements): The mean blood pressure difference is ≤ 5 mmHg and the standard deviation ≤ 8 mmHg.
+Criterion 1 (for individual measurements): the mean blood pressure difference is 5 mmHg and the standard deviation is 8 mmHg.

-Criterion 2 (for individual participants): The mean difference and the standard deviation of the averaged blood pressure differences must be within a threshold defined by the mean of Criterion 1.
+Criterion 2 (for individual participants): the mean difference and the standard deviation of the averaged blood pressure differences must lie within a threshold defined by the mean from Criterion 1.

-Additionally, the number of absolute blood pressure differences within 5, 10, and 15 mmHg (ESH-IP2) and standardized Bland-Altman scatter plots are presented.
+In addition, the counts of absolute differences within 5, 10 and 15 mmHg (ESH-IP2) and standardized BlandAltman scatter plots are submitted.

 Accuracy

-So, you cannot say how accurate a device is.
-However, you can say that it has passed a validation - that is, a test.
-The more demanding the validation, the better it is, of course.
+So you can't just state how accurate a device is.
+But you can say whether it has passed a validation a test.
+The more demanding the protocol, the better.
+You can also view some test protocols online.

 Why clinically validate?

-But why is this validation even necessary?
-This is because the measuring devices today work oscillometrically.
-In this case, the systolic and diastolic blood pressure is not actually measured, as is the case with the Korotkoff measurement using a stethoscope.
-The two values are then derived from the maximum vascular oscillation using algorithms.
-Especially in people with arrhythmia, increased arterial stiffness, diabetes, or tremors, there are problems here.
-To ensure that this derivation works well for as many people as possible, clinical validation is necessary.
+But why is this validation needed at all?
+It's because today's devices work oscillometrically.
+They don't actually measure systolic and diastolic blood pressure the way the Korotkoff method with a stethoscope does.
+Instead, the two values are derived from the maximal arterial oscillation using algorithms.
+This can cause problems, especially in people with arrhythmia, increased arterial stiffness, diabetes or tremor.
+Clinical validation is used to ensure that these derivations work well for as many people as possible.

 What does this mean?

-Measuring devices are tested for accuracy before they can be sold.
-However, one should not be under any illusions here.
-The range of what is still approved is already quite large.
+Devices are tested for accuracy before they can be sold.
+But let's be honest: the range of what is still approved is quite wide.

-There is also not one device that is perfectly suitable for everyone.
-You should choose one that shows the most reliable results in a test group that is similar to yourself (age, gender, arm circumference, heart rhythm disorders, arterial stiffness, etc.).
-And that is the tricky part, where it unfortunately becomes a science.
+There isn't one perfect device for everyone.
+You should choose one that shows the most reliable results in a test group similar to you (age, sex, arm circumference, heart rhythm disorders, arterial stiffness, etc.).
+And that's the tricky part, where it unfortunately becomes something of a science.

-Since individual measurements can be inaccurate, one should not be unsettled by a single measurement value.
-More important and also significantly more accurate are regular measurements that allow you to keep an overview of all values.
-For this purpose, BloodPressureDB is suitable to see changes over time and to be able to act sensibly.
+Because single measurements can be inaccurate, don't be alarmed by a single reading.
+More important and much more reliable are regular measurements that allow you to look at all values over time.
+For that, for example, BloodPressureDB is useful to mainly see changes over time and act appropriately.

-Download the app now and benefit from the clear presentation.
+Download the app now and benefit from the clear layout.

-We hope you found the article on the topic helpful.
-Correct measurement is very important for good blood pressure management.
-Our app BloodPressureDB helps with that.
-Concrete explanations guide you through a guideline-compliant measurement.
-The app also reminds you if you wish.
-These features are also fully available in the free version.
+We hope you found the article helpful.
+Accurate measurements are essential for good blood pressure control.
+Our app BloodPressureDB can help with that.
+Clear instructions walk you through taking measurements according to current guidelines.
+The app can also remind you if you wish.
+These features are fully available in the free version as well.
 Get the free app now.

 Translation Disclaimer: